 Ultimately, an early orthodontic evaluation is exceedingly valuable.
-It enables an orthodontist to help a child address oral health problems at a young age, so they can be addressed.
+It enables an orthodontist to help a child identify oral health problems at a young age, so they can be addressed.
 At the same time, the evaluation ensures a parent can put the child on the right track toward a healthy, beautiful smile.

 An orthodontic check-up is a learning opportunity for the orthodontist, parent and child.
 During the check-up, an orthodontist can identify subtle problems with jaw growth and emerging teeth while baby teeth are still present in a child’s mouth.

 In some cases, an orthodontist finds that a child’s teeth appear straight, and his or her bite is fine.
 Conversely, an orthodontist might recommend monitoring a child’s growth and development and beginning orthodontic treatment at a later date.
 In other instances, an orthodontist identifies a tooth problem that requires early treatment.